Connect2Canada Logo

 Powering Our Nations

-Canadian energy is critical to the U.S. economy and its competitiveness, especially as we face an energy crisis exacerbated by Russia’s unprovoked attack on Ukraine.
-Canada is the largest supplier of energy to the U.S. In 2023 Canada provided approximately 60% of the U.S.’ crude oil imports, 85% of its electricity imports, 99% of its natural gas imports, and about a quarter of its uranium imports, that end up fueling reactors that supply electricity to about 1 in 21 American homes (U.S. Census Bureau) Carried by over 70 oil and gas pipelines and over 35 transmission lines across our shared border, our secure, reliable and sustainably produced energy powers millions of homes and businesses in communities across the U.S. and supports hundreds of thousands of job opportunities on both sides of the border.
-Energy from Canada – more than from any other country – contributes directly to U.S. economic prosperity, security and environmental objectives.
+Energy from Canada – more than from any other country – plays a crucial role in the United States’ energy dominance and security.
+Canada is the largest supplier of energy to the U.S. In 2024, Canada provided approximately 62% of the U.S.’ crude oil imports, 85% of its electricity imports, 99% of its natural gas imports, and about a quarter of its uranium imports, that end up fueling reactors that supply electricity to about 1 in 21 American homes (U.S. Census Bureau and U.S. EIA).
+Carried by over 70 oil and gas pipelines and over 35 transmission lines across our shared border, our secure, reliable and affordable energy powers millions of homes and businesses across the U.S. and supports hundreds of thousands of jobs on both sides of the border.
+Canada is also a global leader in mining, processing innovation and expertise, and a secure source of critical minerals.
+Our resilient energy supply chains, including oil, gas, electricity, and critical minerals make North America more energy independent and less reliant on foreign adversaries.

-Protecting Our Planet
+Protecting Our Air and Water

-Ours is an established partnership.
+Canada and the U.S. have a long history of working together to protect our air, water and wildlife.
 In 1991, Canada and the U.S. established the Air Quality Agreement (AQA) to address transboundary air pollution that was causing acid rain.
 A decade later, the Agreement was updated to include ground-level ozone to reduce smog.
 Since the AQA was signed, sulphur dioxide and nitrogen dioxide emissions that pollute the air we breathe have been dramatically reduced in both Canada and the U.S., leading to healthier communities on both sides of the border.

 Additional Resources